-MacLean is a former Level 5 referee for the Canadian Amateur Hockey Association and lives with his wife, Cari, in Oakville, Ont.
+MacLean is a former Level 5 referee for the Canadian Amateur Hockey Association.